waveline10/financial-risk-management-using-machine-learning-on-mainframes/README.md

 ## Architecture

 This journey accesses a fictitious retail banking system called MPLbank.
-Similar to real retail bank systems, MPLbank contains a Financial Risk Management System based on [Machine Learning for z/OS].
+Similar to real retail bank systems, MPLbank integrates a Financial Risk Management System based on [Machine Learning for z/OS].
 The initial predictive model was designed to deliver a score representing the probability of the capacity of loan refund for a banking customer according to their personal data.
 On top of these components, an API layer hosted in IBM Bluemix has been set up to deliver an API, illustrating an online decision for loans approval.

 ![alt text](images/mlz_architecture_mplbank.png "Architecture")